Powerlearnproject/se-day1-assignment-delexy4life/README.md

 2. The advent of structured programming in the 1970s.
 3. The rise of agile methodologies in the 2000s.

+Further description of the three key milestones are;
 1. The development of programming languages (e.g., Fortran, C): The creation of programming languages like Fortran (1957) and C (1972) marked a significant milestone in software engineering.
 These languages enabled developers to write efficient, portable, and maintainable code, replacing assembly languages and paving the way for modern software development.
-2: The advent of structured programming in the 1970s:Structured programming emerged in the 1970s, introducing a disciplined approach to coding.
+2. The advent of structured programming in the 1970s:Structured programming emerged in the 1970s, introducing a disciplined approach to coding.
 This paradigm emphasized modular, top-down design, and logical control structures, making software more readable, maintainable, and efficient.
 Structured programming revolutionized software development, improving code quality and reducing errors.
 3. The rise of agile methodologies in the 2000s: The 2000s saw the rise of agile methodologies, such as Scrum and Extreme Programming (XP).
 Agile emphasized flexibility, collaboration, and rapid iteration, enabling teams to respond quickly to changing requirements and deliver software faster.
 Agile transformed software development, focusing on customer needs, continuous improvement, and team empowerment.